(Photograph copyright House of Switzerland)

 Passion - need I say more?

-Despite the country's somewhat stoic reputation, the Swiss are a passionate people who offer zealous, unbending support to whatever they believe in.
+Despite the country's somewhat stoic reputation, the Swiss are passionate people who offer zealous, unbending support to whatever they believe in.
 You only have to visit a Swiss vineyard or spend a few minutes immersed in the music and mayhem of a festival to realize that the Swiss can be both wildly enthusiastic and unafraid to let their hair down.

 Likewise, Federer's passion for tennis has never been in doubt.
 As a junior his enthusiasm and will to win almost spilled over into petulance and misbehavior, with McEnroe-esque meltdowns and tantrums a common feature of his matches.